Motivation for a Training Slump

 Bring Your Hormones in Check

 If you have experienced a sudden drop in motivation, your hormones could be to blame.
 Hormones play a critical role in our bodies in many ways, regulating essential processes, and sending messages to different parts of the body.
-This means that hormone imbalances can affect us in many ways, from playing havoc with our energy levels to hindering recovery time after exercise, and therefore impact on our motivation.
+This means that hormone imbalances can affect us in many ways, from playing havoc with our energy levels to hindering recovery time after exercise and therefore impacting our motivation.

 Hormones can become imbalanced for a variety of reasons, ranging from lifestyle and stage-of-life changes to serious health conditions.
 You can arrange to test your hormone levels on verisana.com, with a simple at-home test which will then be professionally analysed to determine if you have any hormone imbalances to be addressed.